General Teacher Preparation Policy

 The state should inform district hiring needs with key teacher supply and demand data.
 The bar for this goal was raised in 2017.

-Teacher Production Data: Virginia does not publish data on teacher production that connects program completion, certification and hiring statistics.
-Although the state publishes a biennial report on approved teacher education programs that includes the number of completers, and reports on the top 10 critical shortage areas each year, Virginia does not report on specific geographic areas.
+Teacher Production Data: Virginia publishes a biennial report on approved teacher education programs that includes the number of completers by institution and certification area.
+The state also publishes a Critical Shortage Teacher Endorsement Areas report that lists the top 10 critical shortage areas each year.
+However, the shortage areas are not reported by specific geographic areas.
 Further, no connection is made between these data and district-level hiring statistics, and consequently, this report provides an incomplete analysis of teacher production in Virginia.

 Program Acceptance Numbers: Virginia collects data on teacher production by programs, but it does not provide these programs with guidelines surrounding the number of teacher candidates that should be accepted per subject area.

 Biennial Report: SY2013-2015 Approved Teacher Education Programs Compliance -http://www.doe.virginia.gov/teaching/educator_preparation/college_programs/biennial-report-approved-teach-ed-prog-compliance-2015.pdf Commonwealth of Virginia Critical Shortage Teaching Endorsement Areas for 2017-2018 School Year http://www.doe.virginia.gov/teaching/workforce_data/shortage_areas/2017-2018.pdf